stonemjs/docs/src/docs/essentials/incoming-event.md

   - `get()`, `set()`, `clone()`
   - Dot notation support
   - Platform-aware data resolution
-- Write your handler logic once — it works on Node, Lambda, CLI, and local dev without changes.
+- Write your handler logic once, it works on Node, Lambda, CLI, and local dev without changes.

 #### Platform Features Are Opt-In

 - Want to handle request bodies?
 Add `BodyEventMiddleware`.
 - Need to parse uploaded files?
 Add `FilesEventMiddleware`.
 - Want to limit request size, restrict IPs, or enforce content types?
 Use the configuration blueprint.
-- **Nothing is included by default** — you opt-in to what your app needs.
+- **Nothing is included by default**, you opt-in to what your app needs.

 #### Think Dimensionally

-- The adapter belongs to the **integration dimension** — it translates external chaos into internal order.
+- The adapter belongs to the **integration dimension**, it translates external chaos into internal order.
-- The `IncomingEvent` lives in the **initialization dimension** — it’s now ready for business logic, services, and response generation.
+- The `IncomingEvent` lives in the **initialization dimension**, it’s now ready for business logic, services, and response generation.
-- Middleware is the bridge — the place to enrich or sanitize the event before it reaches your handlers.
+- Middleware is the bridge, the place to enrich or sanitize the event before it reaches your handlers.

 With `IncomingEvent`, you don’t just handle requests.
 You handle **intentions**, consistently, across space (platforms) and time (contexts).